JakeFordy/FinAI/README.md

-# Liminal AI Sales Finder Agent
+# FinAI - Liminal AI Sales Finder Agent

-## Overview
-The **Liminal AI Sales Finder Agent** is an intelligent assistant designed to help Liminal account holders make better purchasing decisions.
-By analysing a user’s historical transaction data, the agent identifies cheaper or more suitable alternative products and presents clear, actionable recommendations directly within Liminal’s chat interface.

-The goal is to reduce unnecessary spending, reduce manual product research, and provide users with confidence that they are making informed and ethical purchasing decisions.
+> 🏆 HackSouthWest - Most Innovative Hack | Superteam UK AI Agents in Blockchain Banking - Best Documentation & Outreach | Built in 24 hours

+An AI-powered financial agent that analyses a user's transaction history, finds cheaper alternatives to their recent purchases, and delivers recommendations directly within Liminal's chat interface - helping users spend smarter without sacrificing quality.

-## What Software Are We Creating?
+## What It Does
-We are designing a **Sales Finder AI Agent** that analyses past purchases made by a Liminal user and determines whether more cost-effective or better-suited alternatives exist.

-The system is split into four core components:

-### 1. Transaction Analysis
-Extracts transaction context and interprets the gathered data from a user’s previous transactions, including product type, category, and price.

-### 2. Competitor Finder
-The AI agent then scrapes the web to search for potential viable alternative products or providers that come at a lower cost to the account holder while still fulfilling the key requirements / aspects of the original product.
-### 3. Product Comparison
-Compares the original purchase against the potential alternatives, weighing differences in price, value, drawbacks and potential benefits.

-### 4. Chat Output Agent
-Sends recommendations and insights to Liminal’s chat system in a clear, readable, and user-friendly format, Providing the alternative, it's price, how much the account holder will save and a link to the product.

-## Project Aim
+FinAI is a financial assistant that sits alongside a user's Liminal account and helps them spend smarter.
+It displays spending patterns through graphs and tables, runs continuous AI analysis in the background, and surfaces insights directly in the interface - without the user having to ask.

+**Spending Overview** - Visualises transaction history in organised graphs and tables so users can understand their spending patterns at a glance.

+**Budget Planner** - Users can set a monthly budget target and see in real time whether they're on track, saving, or overspending.

+**AI Insights** - A background analysis loop continuously scans recent purchases and finds cheaper, good-quality alternatives.
+Findings are surfaced on a live notice board alongside alerts about suspicious transactions and price increases on frequent purchases.

+**Subscription Tracker** - Surfaces all recurring payments in one place so users can easily spot and cancel services they no longer need.

+**AI Chatbot** - Users can chat directly with Nim, the AI agent, to ask questions about their spending, get financial advice, or dig into specific transactions.

-This project is designed to align with Liminal’s values of **user consent, privacy, and transparency**.
-The agent only analyses authorised transaction data and provides explainable recommendations, empowering account holders to make the most efficient use of their money, especially in a day and age of a bleak cost of living.
+Built to align with Liminal's values of user consent, privacy, and transparency - the agent only analyses authorised transaction data and provides clear, explainable recommendations.

-## Goals
-Our primary goals for this project are:

-- Develop a **professional, modular system** that can be adapted or extended by a second-party developer
-- Minimise the need for manual product research by users, reducing uncertainty and decision fatigue
-- Help users feel confident that their purchases are **cost-effective, reliable, and ethically sourced**
-- This project aims to produce a proof of concept for a potential framework that liminal could build upon when creating the foundation for the next age of finances and private banking.

-## Features
+## Tech Stack
-The Liminal AI Sales Finder Agent currently includes:

-- Analysis of recent transaction history
-- Alternative product suggestions based on past purchases
-- A recent transactions list for contextual recommendations
-- A chatbot interface that allows users to communicate directly with the agent through Liminal and perform transactional operations
-- Insight generation that explains *why* an alternative may be beneficial
+- **Backend** - Go, built on the `nim-go-sdk` WebSocket server
+- **AI** - Claude (Anthropic) via `anthropic-sdk-go`
+- **Frontend** - React + TypeScript (Vite), using the `nim-chat` widget
+- **Banking Integration** - Liminal financial APIs (balance, transactions, payments)

 ## Project Structure

 ```
-finai/
+FinAI/
+├── main.go                   # Entry point, server setup, background loops
-├── analysis.go           # Background AI loop: product alternatives & large-tx monitor
+├── analysis.go               # AI background analysis loop + large transaction monitor
-├── config.go             # Environment config & application constants
-├── handlers.go           # HTTP endpoints: /api/alerts, /api/transactions, /api/recurring-payments
+├── handlers.go               # HTTP endpoints (alerts, transactions, recurring payments)
-├── main.go               # Server wiring, tool registration & startup
-├── prompts.go            # System prompt for the Nim AI agent
+├── prompts.go                # Claude system prompt and AI personality
 ├── recurringPayments.go      # AI-powered recurring payment detection
+├── transactions.go           # Transaction parsing and filtering utilities
-├── tools.go              # Custom tools: spending analyser, product search, alerts
+├── tools.go                  # Custom Claude tools (spending analyser, product search, alerts)
-├── transactions.go       # Mock transaction file parsing
 ├── types.go                  # Shared type definitions
-├── go.mod / go.sum
+├── config.go                 # App config and constants
-├── mock_transactions.txt # Sample transaction data
+├── mock_transactions.txt     # Sample transaction data for demo
+├── go.mod
+├── go.sum
 ├── .env.example
-│
 ├── frontend/
-│   ├── main.tsx          # Root App component + WebSocket client
 │   ├── index.html
+│   ├── main.tsx              # App component + WebSocket client
 │   ├── styles.css
+│   ├── vite.config.ts
 │   ├── package.json
-│   ├── vite.config.ts
+│   ├── tsconfig.json
 │   └── src/
 │       ├── components/
 │       │   ├── BudgetPlanner.tsx